matankic/search-in-bash/README.md

 # search-in-bash
-basic script written in bash, google search right from your terminal!
+basic script written in bash, web search right from the terminal!

 for Linux machines only!